paulohsilvapinto/aws-certify/Storage/efs.md

 There are four different storage class and **files on a single EFS can be on diffent tiers (IA or non-IA)**.
 It is also possible to set **Lifecycle management rules**.
 The classes are:

  - **EFS Standard**: Data is replicated across multiple AZs.
 Ideal for frequently accessed files.
  - **Standard IA**: Infrequent access.
-Lower storage cost but file retrieval is paid.
+There are lower storage cost, but file retrieval is paid.
- - **EFS One Zone** : Data is reclicated within a single AZ.
+ - **EFS One Zone** : Data is replicated within a single AZ.
 Suitable for development environment. *Not suitable for production environment*.
  - **EFS One Zone IA**: over 90% cheaper than the rest.